 The area around Volcan Arenal National Park offers a huge choice of fun activities.
 The day starts with a visit to Arenal Hanging Bridges where eight elevated walkways and six hanging bridges offer a different close-up perspective of the rainforest canopy.
 This afternoon visit the Ecocentro Danaus Butterfly Garden, with trails through secondary forest containing a variety of plants and animals.
 The main attraction is the butterfly farm where you can see the life cycle of the area’s butterflies; there is also an interesting garden of medicinal plants, and you can see frogs and more than 150 species of birds.

-This morning you transfer the short distance to Arenal Lake to cross Costa Rica’s largest and most important freshwater lake by boat, then continue by vehicle on unpaved road up to the small town of Monteverde (3-4 hours).
+This morning you transfer the short distance to Arenal Lake to cross Costa Rica’s largest and most important freshwater lake by boat, then continue by vehicle on unpaved road up to the small town of Monteverde (approximately three hours).
 The afternoon is free to relax.

-Over the next couple of days, there is a variety of activities in and around Monteverde.
+Over the next couple of days, there is a variety of optional activities in and around Monteverde.
 You’ll explore the hanging bridges, butterfly garden and hummingbird garden here, and also do a guided visit to Monteverde Cloud Forest Reserve or the adjacent Santa Elena Reserve in search of the resplendent quetzal, Costa Rica’s national bird.
-There’s plenty of time left over for an optional visit to a coffee plantation or a cheese maker, or a canopy tour (at extra cost).
+There’s plenty of time left over for an optional visit to a coffee plantation or a cheese maker, or a canopy tour.

-After a final morning in Monteverde, transfer to Playa Hermosa, near Tamarindo on the northern Pacific Coast (around 2.5 hours).
+After a final morning in Monteverde, transfer to Playa Hermosa, near Tamarindo on the northern Pacific Coast.
 The perfect arc of this grey-sand beach lies roughly an hour north of Tamarindo between Playa del Coco and Playa Panama, but seldom gets as crowded as its better-known neighbours.
 It’s great place to wind down for a few days.

-Morning drive to San José (4-5 hours), with a stop en route at Carara National Park for a walk.
+Morning drive to San José (approximately four hours), wth a stop en route at Carara National Park for a walk.
 Back in the capital, if there is time, you may want to consider an afternoon visit to the Children’s Museum or Inbio Educational Park and Recreational Centre.